pineOapple/GUI_stemcells/README.md

 # GUI_stemcells
+Author: pineOapple
+Date: 10/27/2018

-A minimal and universal GUI-template, which can be adapted to other applications
+A minimal and universal GUI-template, which can be adapted to other applications.